 Phlebotomy Training Requirements

 California state law requires that all students enrolled in the phlebotomist program complete a 40-80 hour laboratory externship along with the classroom courses.
 This externship is unpaid but is at no additional cost.
-The externship program is coordinated by MTI College with Sacramento area medical laboratories, clinics or hospitals.
+The externship program is coordinated by Campus with Sacramento area medical laboratories, clinics or hospitals.
 This additional training ensures that students understand the practical implications of their coursework.

-Related DocumentsProgram Assessment 2017 (PDF)
+Related DocumentsProgram Assessment 2022 (PDF) Program Assessment 2017 (PDF)